Ceici92/CeciliasBlog/content/posts/StreetAR.md

 featured_image: "https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/StreetAR/Pack.JPG?raw=true"
 ---

-As the Transversal Project of the master VAR, we had to create an AR or VR application by groups of two.
+For the Transversal Project of the master VAR, we had to create an AR or VR application by groups of two.
 My colleague and I decided to realize an AR application for a street art in Evry.
-This fresco was created by children of the  "Maison de Quartier" in Evry, students of Telecom Sudparis and the street artist Vince.
+This fresco was created by children of the "Maison de Quartier", students of Telecom Sudparis and the street artist Vince.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/StreetAR/Fresco.jpg?raw=true "Fresco")

-We wanted to make an application in connection with art, and we knew the vast number of frescos in Evry, so we decided to make an AR application that gives life to the one about the environment next to our school.
+We wanted to make an application in connection with art, and we knew the vast number of frescos in Evry.
-We also chose this specific one because we had the artist's contact (Vince).
-Moreover, the environmental theme is very interesting, even more for kids.
+We chose this specific one because we had the artist's contact (Vince), and the environmental theme is very interesting, even more for kids.

-To define our project and how to implement it, we always had to keep in mind that it had to stay easy to use by users non initiated to AR.
-I would be an app to launch and to be guiding in.
+To define our project and how to implement it, we had to keep in mind that it must be easy to use by users non initiated to AR.

 The goal of this post is to come back on the technical parts of the project.

 Here is a summary of the technologies we decided to use :
 - Blender was needed for meshes, textures and animation.
 - Unity was the core of the project.
-It is a technology we already know and that enables everything we needed : from UI to animations and building an app.
+It is a technology we already knew and that enables everything we needed : from UI to animations and building an app.
 - As SDK we used AR foundation, a unity framework using both AR Core (Google) and AR Kit (Apple) functionalities.